PhD Candidate - Early Stage Researcher 4

-Fiona graduated from the Robert Gordon University in Aberdeen, Scotland in 2007.
-Since then she has predominately worked as an Occupational Therapist within the field of Child Health, providing specialist assessment and intervention.
-With the introduction of Ready to Act (Scottish Government, 2015), Fiona was actively involved in her local area in the provision of universal interventions to support whole groups of children, utilising the school context to facilitate this.
+Fiona graduated from the Robert Gordon University in 2007 with a BSc (hons) in Occupational Therapy.
+From then, she has worked predominantly within Children, Young People, and Families’ services across the United Kingdom.
+With the introduction of Ready to Act (Scottish Government, 2015), Fiona was actively involved in her local area in the provision of universal and targeted interventions to support whole groups of children, utilising the school context to facilitate this.
 This balance between specialist, targeted and universal interventions is critical in supporting whole populations as well as increasing awareness of the role and scope of the occupational therapy profession and was consequently the focus of her research for her MSc.
 Fiona completed her MSc in Quality Improvement at the University of Dundee; developing research skills within clinical practice.
 As part of her MSc, a qualitative research project was completed exploring teacher’s experiences of, and opinions about, a universal handwriting intervention.
 This research identified that the knowledge and skills gained by practitioners through their participation impacted positively on the experiences provided to children within early years’ settings and their understanding of the role of occupational therapy as well as their will to collaborate.
 Fiona applied to participate in the P4Play Joint Doctorate in Occupational Science for Occupational Therapists to enhance her research skills within a network and develop knowledge and understanding of the application of Occupational Science.